 But, considering how the Winter Olympics are generally held at higher elevations where oxygen pressures are lower than at lower elevations, it does raise questions over how these environments impact VO2 and subsequently their aerobic training and performance - and whether these high-elevation athletes are any different from their summer counterparts who generally live and train at lower-elevations?

 To understand these questions and more, we need to first dig a little deeper into the science and value of measuring oxygen consumption or VO2.

 This article will examine some physiology, application and the value of measuring VO2 - given how this parameter is often considered synonymous with athletic performance.

 - If you are a personal trainer and aren't quite sure what the difference between Absolute and Relative VO2 really is, this article will help clarify the issue!

-- And if you are a sports performance trainer, this will be right up your alley and can help you focus on the right performance measurements.
+- And if you are a sports performance trainer or a strength and conditioning coach, this will be right up your alley and can help you focus on the right performance measurements.

 Absolute versus Relative VO2